dubesar/DrishtiMini2019/documentation.md

 containing all outliers.
 All the rows stored in this list were latter dropped.

 # ALGORITHMS USED TO MODEL THE DATA
+We implimented logistic regresstion and neural network algorithms on the dataset.

 # ACCURACY ACHIEVED ON THE APPLICATION OF THE ALGORITHMS